 Hiking up and down hills is perhaps the best way to train for a Kilimanjaro climb.
 Try to go on at least one strenuous 3-hour hike every weekend.
 If there are no hills where you live, stairwells, stadium steps and parking ramps can simulate hiking conditions.
 Be sure to hike in your full gear (boots, daypack, and poles), so you can get used to trekking with your equipment.

-Training for a Kilimanjaro climb makes you stronger, smarter, and much more confident.
+Training for Kilimanjaro makes you stronger, smarter, and much more confident.
 Plus, you’ll avoid injuries.
-The Roof of Africa only reveals its secrets to those who prepare for the journey.
+Kilimanjaro only reveals its secrets to those who prepare for the journey.